-CHS certification is an important tool in our daily work
+CHS certification is a vital tool in DCA’s daily work.
+It helps us to:

 Accountability